-- A. A maximum of forty (40) straight time hours may be accrued. - B. Comp time balances may be carried over from calendar year to calendar year, but may not go above the referenced forty (40) hour maximum.
-All overtime hours worked by an employee whose comp time balance is already at the above-referenced maximum will be compensated with overtime pay. - C. When an employee requests to use accrued comp time, comp time will be equivalent to vacation leave.
+- A. A maximum of sixty four (64) straight time hours may be accrued (effective upon full ratification of the parties). - B. Comp time balances may be carried over from calendar year to calendar year, but may not go above the referenced sixty four (64) hour maximum (effective upon full ratification of the parties).
+All overtime hours worked by an employee whose comp time balance is already at the above-referenced maximum will be compensated with overtime pay.

+- C. When an employee requests to use accrued comp time, comp time will be equivalent to vacation leave.
 It will be scheduled and used like vacation time, and the same operational and staffing considerations will apply.
-When such a request is submitted, it will be granted within a reasonable period of time after such request, unless to do so will "unduly disrupt" the operations of the department. - D. The parties agree that a "reasonable period" of time, as referred to above, and as defined by the Fair Labor Standards Act (FLSA), is no longer than six (6) months after the employee has made the request to use accrued comp time. - E. Employees will note their comp time balances (as reflected either on their pay stubs or in payroll) and submit requests for the use of comp time only when they have adequate leave in their comp time bank to cover the request. - F. For the few remaining employees in DCHS who work a 35-hour work week, comp time may be allowed at straight time for hours between 35-40 hours worked in a week.
+When such a request is submitted, it will be granted within a reasonable period of time after such request, unless to do so will "unduly disrupt" the operations of the department. - D. The parties agree that a "reasonable period" of time, as referred to above, and as defined by the Fair Labor Standards Act (FLSA), is no longer than six (6) months after the employee has made the request to use accrued comp time. - E. Employees will note their comp time balances (as reflected either on their pay stubs or in payroll) and submit requests for the use of comp time only when they have adequate leave in their comp time bank to cover the request.